 They grow best in USDA Zones 4-12 and are a fan of warmer temperatures.
-You could grow them in cooler areas if you had a small greenhouse (such as this).
+You could grow them in cooler areas if you had a small greenhouse.

 Like other cucurbits, cucumber seedlings hate being transplanted.
-As such, you either need to sow them directly into their forever pots or germinate the seeds in cardboard tubes.
+As such, you either need to sow them directly into their forever pots or germinate the seeds indoors.

 Sunlight: Full sun or partial shade

 Grow in pots: Yes – 5-gallon or larger

 When to plant: March-June (germinate indoors if starting earlier)

 As mentioned, cucumber seedlings don’t like being transplanted.
 To get around this, you can germinate them in cardboard tubes filled with soil.
 You can then plant the whole thing and let the card rot away.

 Growing cucumbers is pretty easy.
 Here’s what you’ll need:

 1. Either germinate your seedlings indoors or start them outside once the weather is warmer.